kalki/RoboND-Rover-Project/report.md

 Move one pixel by one pixel is low efficient, reduce path with connected pixel to way point will make rover move more efficient.

 Way point is build in `reduce_path` method in `path_finder.py`.
-It find farest points in path which has straight navigatable path to each other.
+It find farthest points in path which has straight navigable path to each other.

 #### Navigate to way point ####